Skip to content

 GTA DriveTest Centres: Which One Is Right for You?

 The GTA has multiple DriveTest centres with different route characteristics and wait times.
 Choosing the right centre is a genuine strategy decision.
-Students in Vaughan, Woodbridge, Kleinburg, and Thornhill have several realistic options.
+There is no DriveTest centre in Maple or Vaughan, so students in Vaughan, Woodbridge, Kleinburg, and Thornhill usually compare Toronto Downsview, Newmarket, Etobicoke, Metro East, and Port Union.

 Downsview (North Toronto)